+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 • Balance is payable a week prior to departure.

-• Contact us for coupon code if you are eligible for a US$150 alumni discount.
+• Contact us for coupon code if you are eligible for a US$150 low season discount or a US$150 alumni discount.
+Only one discount is applicable.

 Cancellation policy: